h3rald/litepad.mithril/README.md

 Because of this, LitePad is currently only supported by the following browsers:

-* Google Chrome 60 or higher.
+* Google Chrome 60 or higher (with the *Experimental Web Platform features* flag enabled).
 * Apple Safari 10.1 or higher.

 ## Credits